pkuCactus/pkuCactus2.github.io/index.md

 ## About Me

 <img class="profile-picture" src="jianzhong.jpg">
 Hi!
-I am a junior year student of Master at School of Electronics Engineering and Computer Science, [Peking University](https://www.pku.edu.cn/), under the supervision by Prof. [Shiliang Zhang](www.pkuvmc.com).
-I've received the B.E. degree from [Sichuan University](http://www.scu.edu.cn/) in 2016.
+I am a junior year student of Master at School of Electronics Engineering and Computer Science, [Peking University](https://www.pku.edu.cn/), and under the supervision by professor [Shiliang Zhang](www.pkuvmc.com).
+I've received the B.E. degree from School of Computer Science of [Sichuan University](http://www.scu.edu.cn/) in 2016.
+I'm familiar with C/C++, Java, Python and Caffe, Pytorch.

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) -->